Skip to Content

 Nurse shark underwater

-The Nurse Shark (Ginglymostoma cirratum) is a sedentary, bottom-dwelling fish known for its unique habitats in warm, shallow waters of the western Atlantic and eastern Pacific Oceans.
+The Nurse Shark (Ginglymostoma cirratum) is a passive, bottom-dwelling fish known for its unique habitats in warm, shallow waters of the western Atlantic and eastern Pacific Oceans.
 Recognizable by their elongated bodies and rounded snouts, these sharks often rest idly on the seabed.
-Notably, they possess barbels, whisker-like organs near the mouth, enhancing their sensory capabilities to locate prey such as squid and fish.
-Despite a somewhat sluggish disposition, their conservation status warrants attention, with a classification of “Near Threatened” due to habitat disruption and human interference.
+Notably, they possess barbels and whisker-like organs near the mouth, enhancing their sensory capabilities to locate prey such as squid and fish.
+Despite a somewhat sluggish disposition, their conservation status warrants attention, with a “Near Threatened” classification due to habitat disruption and human interference.

 Related Resources: